-Unibank owns its premises located at 10 Kievyan Street, Building 8/63, which has a book value of AMD 519 million (approximately 10.71% of the book value of the Bank's fixed assets).
+Unibank owns its premises located at 10 Kievyan Street, Building 8/63, approximately 10.71% of the book value of the Bank's fixed assets.

 Capital adequacy

 The Bank maintains an actively managed capital base to cover risks inherent in the business.
 The Bank's capital adequacy is monitored using, among other measures, the rules and ratios established in 1988 by the Basel Committee on Banking Supervision ("BIS rules/ratios") and adopted by the CBA in supervising the Bank.